shaansen/wordle-helper/README.md

 # Wordle Solver

-A command-line Wordle solver built with TypeScript that helps you find valid words based on game constraints.
+A command-line Wordle solver and REST API built with TypeScript that helps you find valid words based on game constraints.

 ## Features

 - **Constraint-Based Solving**: Configure accepted/denied letters and position constraints
 - **Dictionary Validation**: Uses Hunspell spellchecker to validate words
+- **REST API**: HTTP endpoints for programmatic access
 - **Type-Safe**: Full TypeScript implementation with proper interfaces
-- **Easy Configuration**: Simply edit the constraints in `src/index.ts` and run
+- **Easy Configuration**: CLI mode - edit constraints in `src/index.ts` and run

 ## How It Works